adbe-studio/RespecTube/README.md

 RespecTube is a React app that is imitating a video streaming website but with an abuse-detection system that blocks toxic/inappropriate comments. <br>
 The purpose of the app is for me to demonstrate my ability to work with APIs within a well designed App.

+Disclaimer: I deployed the app the 6th or March and am planning to refactor the code in the next weeks.

 ### How to test out the app
 Scroll down to the comment section, play out with the API. <br>
 To try out the offensive detection, try to comment: "This music is garbage !" (you can be more imaginative here 😁)